srenegado/dbt-tutorial/README.md

 # dbt-tutorial
-This is a project on using dbt core based from [a guide from the dbt docs](https://docs.getdbt.com/guides/manual-install).
+This is a project on using dbt core based from a couple of [dbt](https://courses.getdbt.com/courses/fundamentals) [resources](https://docs.getdbt.com/guides/manual-install).